WHAT IS ASBESTOS MESOTHELIOMA?

 Can anyone who has been exposed to asbestos get sick?

-Many people who have been exposed to small amounts of asbestos do not develop problems.
+Many people who have been exposed to small amounts of asbestos mesothelioma do not develop problems.
 Asbestos products that are in good condition generally do not cause many problems.
 It is when asbestos fibers are released into the air that the danger begins.
 Many workers in the building, manufacturing or mining industries who have had prolonged exposure to asbestos fibers in the air have developed mesothelioma.
 Additionally, these workers have gone home covered in asbestos fibers and unknowingly put their families at risk.

 What do I do if there is asbestos in my home?

-If you believe your home was built using materials that contain asbestos, it is important that you do not try and remove it yourself.
+If you believe your home was built using materials that contain asbestos mesothelioma, it is important that you do not try and remove it yourself.
 It is best to have a licensed asbestos contractor remove it for you.
 The fibers are extremely dangerous when released into the air, and a trained professional will be able to take proper safety precautions to contain and remove the material.

 What causes mesothelioma?